 Corporate: Authorizes use for the entire company for a year and copies can be printed.
 No limitations for usage inside the company.

-Disaster planning and personnel executives from all industries can use this research to compare - or begin creating - their own attendance and pay policies to address a flu-like pandemic.
+Disaster planning and personnel executives from throughout the healthcare manufacturing industry can use this research to compare - or begin creating - their own attendance and pay policies to address a flu-like pandemic.

 · Attendance/Pay Policies for Union and Nonunion Workers